NicolasCami/WebGLSpaceInvaders/readme.md

 # WebGL Space Invaders

 Space invaders game, using WebGL.
+This version is made with Typescript.

 ## Requirements

 You will need a web server like apache.
+You'll also need npm and Gulp.

 ## Installation